M & E Kefford Scholarship

 Open and closing dates

-Applications are closed and will next open in late February 2019.
-Applicants can expect to receive an emailed outcome in April.
+Applications are open at this link and will close 11.59PM on 17 March 2019.
+Applicants can expect to receive an emailed outcome in May.

 Criteria and eligibility

 This scholarship is open for award to students of any degree of music, enrolled in undergraduate or graduate studies at the Melbourne Conservatorium of Music, who are children of British* subjects by birth, and resident in the State of Victoria.

 Applications will be assessed by the selection committee on the basis of:

 - artistic merit, as demonstrated by entry requirements for the course (i.e. audition, folio presentation) and possibly class participation;

 - academic merit, as demonstrated by previous academic achievement (VCE or equivalent; other tertiary results);

 - career aspirations (addressed through questions in the application process);